Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: The time-dependent Hypernetted-Chain Euler-Lagrange method

-We consider a Bose gas of particles with mass $m$ in $d$ dimensions, interacting via a pair potential $v$.
+We consider a Bose gas of particles with positions $\qr_i$ and mass $m$ in $d$ dimensions, interacting via a pair potential $v$.
 In equilibrium, such a system is described by a time-independent Hamiltonian

-with the pair interaction potential $v$.
-We do not include an external potential because we only consider homogeneous systems, which for quantum gases is approximately realized by box traps~\cite{navon_quantum_2021}.
+In this work, we consider completely homogeneous systems, which for quantum gases can be approximately realized by box traps~\cite{navon_quantum_2021}.
+We do not model the box trap boundaries where the density falls off rapidly; instead, we consider only the constant-density part in the interior of the trap.
+Consequently, the Hamiltonian~$H_0$ for our model system does not contain an external one-body potential.

 For Bose symmetry, the ground state wave function $\Phi_0(\qr_1,\dots,\qr_N)$ can be readily calculated using, for example, exact quantum Monte Carlo simulations.
-Variational approximations to $\Phi_0$ can be obtained with less computational effort, such as variational Monte Carlo, including recent advances using artificial neural networks\cite{dawid2022}.
+Variational approximations to $\Phi_0$ can be obtained with less computational effort, such as variational Monte Carlo, including recent advances using artificial neural networks~\cite{dawid2022}.

 A well-established and straightforward variational treatment that includes correlations, i.e. ``quantum fluctuations'', in a non-perturbative way, are based on the Jastrow-Feenberg ansatz and its generalizations.
-The many-body Bose ground state $\Phi_0$ can be expressed in terms of 2-body, 3-body etc. correlations,
+The many-body Bose ground state $\Phi_0$ can be expressed in terms of two-body, three-body, etc. correlations,

-where $\mathcal{N}$ denotes the normalization integral $\langle\Phi | \Phi\rangle$.
-The real-valued correlation functions $u_n^{(0)}$ are obtained from the Ritz variational principle, which requires that the energy expectation value $E=\langle\Phi_0|H|\Phi_0\rangle/\langle\Phi_0|\Phi_0\rangle$ is minimized.
+where $\mathcal{N}$ denotes the normalization integral $\langle\Phi_0 | \Phi_0\rangle$.
+The real-valued correlation functions~$u_n^{(0)}$ are obtained from the Ritz variational principle, which requires that the energy expectation value $E=\langle\Phi_0|H|\Phi_0\rangle/\langle\Phi_0|\Phi_0\rangle$ is minimized.
 The series of correlations has to be truncated for practical calculations.
 The Euler-Lagrange equations resulting from functional optimization, ${\delta E\over\delta u_n^{(0)}}=0$, involve high-dimensional integrals, which can be evaluated approximately using diagrammatic methods~\cite{HaM76}.
 These equations are the hypernetted-chain Euler-Lagrange (HNC-EL) equations (the notation becomes clear below).
-If 2-body and 3-body correlations are considered, the ground state energy and structural properties of strongly correlated systems, such as liquid $^4$He, are very close to exact Monte Carlo results.\cite{Kro86} For a less strongly correlated system, 2-body correlations are sufficient.
+If two-body and three-body correlations are considered, the ground state energy and structural properties of strongly correlated systems, such as liquid $^4$He, are very close to exact Monte Carlo results~\cite{Kro86}.
+For a less strongly correlated system, two-body correlations are sufficient.